How To Stay In Canada After IEC Working Holiday Visa

 The application fee is currently at $100 per person.

 Once your application is approved, you can stay in the country for up to six months.

 More details on how to apply and stay in Canada after IEC are available on Canadian Gov site here.

 2. Apply For Young Professionals Program.

-This type of visa is designed for young, post secondary graduates who wish pursue their careers in Canada.
+This type of visa is designed for young, post-secondary graduates who wish to pursue their careers in Canada.
 You need to have either a contract or at least a job offer from Canadian employer to be able to apply.

 The job has to be within your area of expertise and field of study.

 First, you need the same requirements as for the Working Holiday visa in Canada as well as your job offer must be classified as a National Occupation Code (NOC) Skill Type Level 0, A or B.

 Unlike with WHV where you have an open work permit, the Young Professionals program allows you to work only with one employer who offered you the job.